madjar/blog/content/nixos/this-week-1.rst

 Mailing list
 ------------

-The mailing list has been quite silent this week, apart from a discussion about a `restructuring of the wiki
+Many questions and discussions this week, including discussion about a `restructuring of the wiki
 <http://thread.gmane.org/gmane.linux.distributions.nixos/13034>`_.

 ..
-LocalWords:  Nixos Nixpkgs
+LocalWords:  NixOS Nixpkgs